okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ## Release 2017.28

-### Advance Notice: Data Retention Changes
+### Data Retention Policy Changes

 Okta is changing system log data retention windows.
 System log data is available from `/api/v1/events` or Okta SDK `EventsAPIClient`.

-* For orgs created before July 17th, data older than six months will be removed.
+* For orgs created before July 17th, data older than 180 days will be removed.
-* For orgs created on or after July 17th, data older than three months will be removed.
+* For orgs created on or after July 17th, data older than 90 days will be removed.

-The new data retention policy starts:

-* June 7, 2017 for existing preview orgs
-* July 17, 2017 for existing production orgs
+The new data retention policy started June 7, 2017, for existing preview orgs.
+It will start July 17, 2017, for existing production orgs.

-Preview and production orgs created on or after July 17, 2017, will retain log data for three months.
+Preview and production orgs created on or after July 17, 2017, will retain log data for 90 days.

 For the full data retention policy, see our [Data Retention Policy](https://support.okta.com/help/Documentation/Knowledge_Article/Okta-Data-Retention-Policy).